tdavislab/Hypergraph-Vis/README.md

 ![Screenshot of demo](app/static/assets/interface.png)

+Our system runs on most modern web browsers.
+We tested it on Firefox and Chrome.

 ## Live Demo
 To see a live demo, go to:

 https://vis-hypergraph.herokuapp.com/

-It runs on most modern web browsers.
-We suggest you use Google Chrome.

 ## Running Locally
 Download or clone this repository: